Chinese Thanksgiving and Native American History Month Books

 In Native American history, fry bread is bittersweet.
 For many Native Americans, it was adaptive sustenance that became comfort food.
 For others, it represents pain, as the New York Times reports.

-Native American author Kevin Noble Maillard, a member of the Seminole Nation of Oklahoma, captures this conflict with child-friendly verse in his beautiful picture book.
+Native American author Kevin Noble Maillard, a member of the Seminole Nation of Oklahoma, captures this conflict in his beautiful picture book with child-friendly verse.

-For the author, fry bread is love and unity.
-Fry bread is family and history.
-Fry bread is accessible and sustaining.
-In the back matter, a fry bread recipe is provided with more historical details.
-For Thanksgiving, this could be a special recipe to try, although the book is only available in English and not Chinese.
+For the author, fry bread is love, unity, family, history, and survival.
+The back matter provides a fry bread recipe with more historical details.
+This Thanksgiving book is currently available in English but not Chinese.

 Recommended: How to Talk to Kids About Racism: Inclusive, Bilingual Resources